solid-stack/expressively/README.md

 * [`routes.json`](https://www.npmjs.com/package/express-json-middleware)
 * `waitFor.js` - file gets called immediately before calling app.listen. listen is not called until this is resolved
-* `startup.js` - file gets called immediately after configs are built. so if you need to do things before the static middleware is added (e.g. node sass) do it here. callback to run immediately after configs are assembled - configs passed in as frist argument, if a promise is returned will not continue until the promise is resolved. app and express are passed in for convenience as the second and third arguments:
+* `startup.js` - file gets called immediately after configs are built. so if you need to do things before the static middleware is added (e.g. node sass) do it here.
+If it returns a promise, things wait until the promise is resolved. callback to run immediately after configs are assembled - configs passed in as frist argument, if a promise is returned will not continue until the promise is resolved. app and express are passed in for convenience as the second and third arguments: